pkage/depgraph/README.md

 ## Purpose

 Create a dependency graph of your project, highlighting circular dependencies and cross dependencies.
+Built with [esprima](https://esprima.org/) and [d3.js](https://d3js.org/).

 ## Screenshots